Chris Wyse: Ace Frehley, Hollywood Vampires

-Wyse played bass guitar on Ace Frehley's album, Space Invader He toured with Frehley following the release of Space Invader.
-Things You Can't See was released in 2015, as was Frehley's Origins Vol 1.
-Wyse played bass on the record, which featured Paul Stanley on vocals for the track Fire and Water.
+Wyse played bass guitar on Ace Frehley's album, Space Invader.
+He toured with Frehley following the release of the album and played on his next release, Origins Vol 1, which featured Paul Stanley on vocals for the track "Fire and Water".

 Wyse left The Cult in 2015, and has continued to tour and record with Frehley.
-In January 2018 he played "New York Groove" with Frehley prior to the Bridgestone NHL Winter Classic between the New York Rangers and Buffalo Sabres at Citi Field.
+In January 2018, he played "New York Groove" with Frehley prior to the Bridgestone NHL Winter Classic between the New York Rangers and Buffalo Sabres at Citi Field.
 The song is a staple at New York sporting events; it is played when the New York Giants score and when the New York Mets win.